 How beneficial has telematics been in managing your fleet?

-To attain all the commercial benefits outlined above, add these product features to your list of requirements:
+To attain all the commercial benefits outlined above, add these fleet management software features to your list of requirements:

 - Data-driven dispatch management dashboard.
 Get a 360-degree view of your fleet distribution and current vehicle locations, programmatically create optimal schedules, improve routing, and manage available orders.
 Assign drivers to specific vehicles based on comprehensive profiling and current availability.
 Bonus point: add automatic scheduling for standard orders.